joshstrom/ecc-tool/readme.txt

 Possible improvements:
 - The implementation could be more efficient by implementing some of the more "clever" theorems for binary or number manipulation.
+- BigInteger is implemented using an unsigned magnitude (represented with bytes) and a sign flag.
+	I am considering switching in future releases to use a two's-complement representation of negative numbers.

 I implemented a class for math over an elliptic curve (called EllipticCurve).
 This class uses a set of domain parameters to define an elliptic curve, then can do elliptic curve